cwchentw/lightweight-cms/content/reference/project-structure.md

 *www* directory places back end PHP scripts of Lightweight CMS on production environments.
 Currently, there is only a script in this directory - *index.php*, which is the router of Lightweight CMS.

-Users of mdmcs don't require to alter anything there mostly unless you want to contribute to Lightweight CMS itself.
+Users of Lightweight CMS don't require to alter anything there mostly unless you want to contribute to Lightweight CMS itself.

 ## *src* Directory